What Is Universal Life Insurance?

 Universal life insurance vs. variable universal life insurance

 There are two main types of universal life insurance: fixed or variable.
 With a fixed policy the amount you earn on your cash value is set by the insurance company.
-With a variable policy, your earnings may be tied to investment options.
+With a variable policy, your earnings may be tied to investment options, which are subject to market risk.

 RELATED CONTENT: Our Life Insurance Guide can help you learn more about life insurance and how it can benefit your financial plan.